altaga/Total-Security-MATRIX/README.md

         sudo nano app.py

-- Este ultimo comando nos abrira el editor de texto donde podremos pegar el codigo en la carpeta de "Raspberry Code".
+- The last command will open the text editor where we will be able to paste the code provided in the "Raspberry Code" folder.

-- Una vez hayamos guardado nuestro codigo, instalaremos el AWS CLI para proporcionarle a la Raspberry el acceso a AWS Rekognition.
+- Once the code is saved, we will install the AWS CLI to give the Raspberry Pi the access to AWS Rekognition.

         sudo apt-get install awscli

-- Una vez instalado el CLI con el siguiente comando configuraremos todo.
+- After installing the CLI use the following commands to set it up properly.

         aws configure
         AWS Access Key ID [None]: YOURACCESKEY